 Our activities are particularly focused on women, girls, adolescents and groups at high risk from sexually transmitted infections.
 A large component of our sexual & reproductive health supports survivors of gender-based violence to access specialized health care services to support their recovery.

-Building Community Services With and For Women Period: 2017 Donor(s): United Nations Population Fund (UNFPA) Approx. Population Coverage: 65,000 people in 123 villages Community Partners International is working with the Karen Department of Health and Welfare to support 13 community clinics in Kayin (Karen) State to raise awareness and understanding of gender-based violence in the communities they serve, and provide the first line of health care and support to survivors.
+Building Community Services With and For Women Period: 2017 Donor(s): United Nations Population Fund (UNFPA) Geographic Coverage: 123 villages in Kayin State, Myanmar Approx. Population Coverage: 65,000 people Community Partners International is working with the Karen Department of Health and Welfare to support 13 community clinics in Kayin (Karen) State to raise awareness and understanding of gender-based violence in the communities they serve, and provide the first line of health care and support to survivors.
 As part of this project, CPI has also set up a specialist clinic in Kyainseikgyi town where community clinics can refer patients for specialist health care, support, counseling and onward referral services.

 Community Partners International 2560 Ninth Street, Suite 315 B Berkeley, CA 94710, USA (510) 225 9676